-When 25-year-old Bella Michaels is brutally murdered in the small town of Strathdee, the community is stunned and a media storm descends.
+When 25-year-old Bella Michaels is brutally murdered in the small town of Strathdee, the community is stunned and a media storm ensues.

 An Isolated Incident is a humane and beautifully observed tale of everyday violence, the media’s obsession with the murders of pretty young women and the absence left in the world when someone dies.

 OUT AUGUST 2018, AVAILABLE FOR PRE-ORDER NOW

 Monday 6 April

 It was the new cop who came to the door, the young fella who’d only been on the job a couple of months.
 I thought that was a bit rough, sending a boy like him to do a job like that.
 Later, I found out that he was sent because he’d gone to pieces at the scene.
 That’s what we all call it now: the scene.

 ‘Miss Rogers?’ he said, as though he was about to confess to reversing into my fence.

 I nodded, waiting for the blow I knew was coming.
 I knew it was coming because Bella had been gone days and because no cop ever came to anyone’s door to bring them cake or wine.

 He rocked on his heels and cleared his throat.
 ‘You found Bella?’
 I said, to give him a way to start.
 To show him it was OK.